 The lipids (fats) that make up the skin barrier are:

 These lipids line up in bilayer membranes so that their hydrophobic tails (yellow in the illustration) form a center section that repels water.
+The way the lipid line up determines how strong the barrier is.
+The strongest barriers show a maltese cross pattern under the microscope.

-This prevents the passage of water across the multilamellar membranes.
+When lipids are packed together in the tightest way, this prevents the passage of water across the multilamellar membranes.

 The lipids that form the bilayer membranes are like puzzle pieces.